ahsiang/ahsiang.github.io/index.md

 <img class="portrait_left" src="images/portrait.jpg" height="250"/>
 I am a **computational and theoretical evolutionary paleobiologist** who is primarily interested in developing novel methodologies and tools in order to answer questions about **macroevolutionary dynamics in deep time.**

-Currently, I am an early career researcher at Stockholm University in the <a href="https://www.su.se/geo/english/">Department of Geological Sciences</a> (IGV), working on applying deep learning and computer vision to understanding the morphological evolution of planktonic foraminifer communities across the K-Pg boundary.
-This project is supported by a starting grant within natural and engineering sciences award by the <a href="https://www.vr.se/">Swedish Research Council</a> .
+Currently, I am an early career researcher at Stockholm University in the <a href="https://www.su.se/geo/english/" target="_blank">Department of Geological Sciences</a> (IGV), working on applying deep learning and computer vision to understanding the morphological evolution of planktonic foraminifer communities across the K-Pg boundary.
+This project is supported by a starting grant within natural and engineering sciences award by the <a href="https://www.vr.se/" target="_blank">Swedish Research Council</a>.

 <img class="portrait_right" src="images/tree.png" width="350"/>